UPDATE: Obtaining Medicaid care in 2020 will require applicants to meet most of the same requirements and undergo the same process described below.

 The United States federal government established Medicaid in 1965.
 Medicaid is a federal program, but each state is free to design its own Medicaid system to serve its citizens more effectively.
 Though each must comply with federal regulations, the individual Medicaid programs are run by the states.
-The federal government does not control the individual healthcare programs.
+The federal government does not control individual healthcare programs.
 The programs must meet certain minimum requirements, but Medicaid coverage is different from state to state.

-What is IL Medicaid Eligibility?
+What are the IL Medicaid requirements?

 Illinois Medicaid eligibility is based primarily on income.
 Any applicants’ income level is compared to the guidelines.
 Individuals and families with qualifying incomes are eligible to receive IL Medicaid benefits.
 Applicants must meet other requirements, such as proving residency in Illinois, as well as being able to provide citizenship documentation or legal status in the United States, before enrolling in Medicaid.
 Whether you qualify for benefits or not, you can apply for Medicaid in Illinois.
 However, the state can always deny your application.

-What is Medicaid’s Easiest Method of Application?
+What is Medicaid’s easiest method of application?

 Individuals and families in Illinois are free to apply using whatever available method they choose.
 The state’s health department has provided multiple ways to apply for Medicaid.
 Would you like to learn more?
-Continue to review comprehensive Medicaid information about application options, eligibility, coverage and costs and more.
+Continue to review comprehensive Medicaid information about application options, eligibility, coverage, and costs and more.

 How To Apply for Medicaid in Illinois

 Learn About the Cost and Coverage of Medicaid in Illinois